swift-nav/libsbp/HOWTO.md

    pay special attention to any downstream projects or users that may have issues or regressions as a consequence of the release version.

+# Installing QuickType

+For web clients we generate JSON schema definitions of the SBP message.
+This allows web clients to build "native" objects out of SBP JSON.
+We use the quick [QuickType](https://github.com/quicktype/quicktype) tool to generate libraries for JavaScript, TypeScript, and Elm.

+In order to run the `make quicktype-*` target you need to install the quicktype tool first.
+No particular version of this tool is required at the moment.

 # Distributing Python

 Python distribution requires compilation for the JIT accelerated `sbp.jit`